 Step 2: Setup an AWtomator Event

-As part of the event setup process, you’ll see an option to Distribute Coupon Codes:
+Next, scroll down the page, and you’ll also see an option to Distribute Coupon Codes:

 Simply select the custom field you created earlier, so AWtomator knows where to store the coupon.